 Given that Google regularly updates the algorithm that determines how close your website gets to the top if its search engine returns, it's critical that you stay current about what the search goliath is currently rewarding and adjust the design and content of your website accordingly.
 These days, that means ensuring that your website offers longer articles and text that reflect quality writing about a specific topic, according to SEO experts.

 Achieving and maintaining the shaved-head look takes a bit of practice, but the results are worth it.

-Get the steps to create this look in the Beauty Store Business May Digital Edition!
+Find out how to get the look in the Beauty Store Business July Digital Edition.